- SAP makes a large number of false proposals around S/4HANA.

 I can’t tell you how many times I have heard about guided configuration.
-It should be remembered the IMG, which ships with the previous ERP version of SAP ERP was supposed to be guided setup as well, but it never was.
-S/4HANA may have a few helpful screens, but it won’t be guided configuration.
+It should be remembered the IMG, which ships with the previous ERP version of SAP ERP, was supposed to be a guided setup as well, but it never was.
+S/4HANA may have a few helpful screens, but it won’t be a guided configuration.

 Claim 4: Reimagined Business Models?

 S/4HANA brings ECC to HANA.
 It is a monumental task to do that simply.
-It’s very likely that business models will be “reimagined,” instead what companies should look for is if S/4HANA can be made to work.
+Business models will likely be “reimagined,” instead what companies should look for is if S/4HANA can be made to work.

 Claim 5: Reimagined Business Processes?

-Same thing, SAP is not offering new application functionality in S/4HANA.
-ERP on HANA is about an infrastructure and user interface upgrade.
-The business functionality is roughly the same as in ECC.
+The same thing, SAP is not offering new application functionality in S/4HANA.
+ERP on HANA is about an infrastructure and user interface upgrade while the business functionality is roughly the same as in ECC.

 Claim 6: No More Batch — All Processes in Real Time?

 S/4HANA is an ERP system, and that means it’s a transaction processing system.
-There are some processing that is performed in batch, such as MRP and closing the quarter for financial reconciliation, but this is a very simple type of processing.
+Some processing is performed in batch, such as MRP and closing the quarter for financial reconciliation, but this is a simple type of processing.
 Most transactions in ERP are already processed immediately or in real-time.

 Claim 7: Reimagined Business Decisions?

-Hmmm…this one seems to propose massive differences on reporting for ERP on HANA.
-Clearly, S/4HANA will be much faster, however, the idea reporting would be so much better also depends upon the reporting application.
+Hmmm…this one seems to propose massive differences in reporting for ERP on HANA.
+S/4HANA will be much faster; however, the idea reporting would be so much better also depends upon the reporting application.
 HANA has several tools, such as HANA Live Browser, but this is not S/4HANA, and all of these tools are too new and unproven to make big statements about.